murchandamus/bips/bip-update-process.md

 As time passes, substantial changes or changes that interfere with existing implementations are increasingly heavily discouraged.

-A _PROPOSED_ BIP can only transition to _ACTIVE_ or to _ABANDONED_.
-If a _PROPOSED_ BIP is found to need substantial functional changes to achieve its goal, it should be moved to _ABANDONED_ and a new BIP should be drafted instead.
+A _NOMINATED_ BIP can only transition to _ACTIVE_ or to _ABANDONED_.
+If a _NOMINATED_ BIP is found to need substantial functional changes to achieve its goal, it should be moved to _ABANDONED_ and a new BIP should be drafted instead.

 #### Active

-At the earliest three months after a BIP has been moved to _PROPOSED_, a BIP may be advanced to _ACTIVE_ upon request of any community member by providing evidence that the idea described in the BIP is in active use.
+At the earliest three months after a BIP has been moved to _NOMINATED_, a BIP may be advanced to _ACTIVE_ upon request of any community member by providing evidence that the idea described in the BIP is in active use.
 Such evidence includes for example: two or more projects having deployed support for the BIP in mainnet software releases, a soft fork proposal’s activation criteria having been met on the network, or rough consensus for the BIP having been demonstrated.